 "Unfortunately many Catholics do not remember the principles that drove those involved in the State Aid fight of that period," he said.

-He was involved in Catholic education through membership of the Wagga Wagga Diocese Education Commission (1975 to 80) established by then Bishop and their commitment to a Gospel based education was one of admiration and thanks on behalf of the Catholic community," he said.
+He was involved in Catholic education through membership of the Wagga Wagga Diocese Education Commission (1975 to 80) established by then Bishop

 Canberra's Dr Ray Storrier AM.
 Picture: John McLaurin.